MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/best-practices.md

 ---

-**Best practice**: Configure App Discovery policies to proactively identify risky, non-complaint, and trending apps
+**Best practice**: Configure App Discovery policies to proactively identify risky, non-compliant, and trending apps
-**Details**: App discovery policies make it easier to track of the significant discovered applications in your organization to help you manage these applications efficiently.
-Create Cloud Discovery policies to receive alerts when discovering newly discovered apps that are identified as either risky, non-compliant, trending, or high-volume.
+**Details**: App Discovery policies make it easier to track of the significant discovered applications in your organization to help you manage these applications efficiently.
+Create policies to receive alerts when detecting new apps that are identified as either risky, non-compliant, trending, or high-volume.
 **For more information**:

 * [Cloud Discovery policies](cloud-discovery-policies.md)